gnolang/ecosystem-fund-grants/onbloc.md

 2. Gnoscan
 - [ ] Maintenance of the current version of Gnoscan for Testnet 3/4/…
 - [ ] Gnoscan 1.0 (ready for mainnet):
-    - [ ] Add the newest features developed on Gnoland (i.g. emit & events)
-    - [ ] Add emit & event function for tracking Gno addresses and realms //blocked by Gno Core No.2
+    - [ ] Implement emit & event from Gno Core
-    - [ ] Add detailed information of GRC20 (Holders, description, and distribution)
+    - [ ] Develop detailed information on GRC20 (Holders, description, and distribution)
     - [ ] Add GRC721 support
     - [ ] Develop the Governance page (DAO & SubDAO, PoC-focused)
     - [ ] Develop the Validators page
-    - [ ] Rewrite block synchronization program
+    - [ ] Enhance the Gno-sync program and APIs
     - [ ] Release the Gnoscan API docs

 3. Gnoswap